arangodb/docs/3.6/data-modeling-monetary-data-without-precision-loss.md

 ---
 layout: default
-description: Applications that handle monetary data often require to capture fractional unitsof currency and need to emulate decimal rounding without precision loss
+description: Storing decimal values as integers or strings as alternative to JSON numbers
+title: Monetary data without precision loss in ArangoDB
+redirect_from:
+  - /3.6/cookbook/use-cases-monetary-data-without-precision-loss.html # 3.5 -> 3.5
 ---
 Working with monetary data without precision loss in ArangoDB
 =============================================================